Uninett/Argus/CONTRIBUTING.rst

   stuff is linted before you ask for a review.
 * Add yourself to the bottom of the CONTRIBUTORS.md-file if this is your first patch.
-* We use a template for the message in PRs, it's good enough that we use it ourselves.
-It helps us review the code faster!

-  * If there are visible changes to the frontend, add screenshots of before and after.

 * See the docs for

   * How to write a changelog, and when `(local copy) <./docs/development/howtos/changelog-entry.rst>`_, `RTD <https://argus-server.readthedocs.io/en/latest/development/howtos/changelog-entry.html>`_
-  * What we want to see in a commit message `(local copy) <./docs/development/howtos/commit-messages.rst>`_, `RTD <https://argus-server.readthedocs.io/en/latest/development/howtos/commit-messages.html>`_

 Contributor License Agreement
 =============================